-The SBAB Group and the Issuer are subject to risks related to the global credit markets and economic development, since financial institutions, both in Sweden and globally, are dependent on the global credit market and economy being opulent, so that people are willing and able to take up loans.
+The SBAB Group and the Issuer are subject to risks related to the global credit markets and economic development, since financial institutions, both in Sweden and globally, are dependent on the global credit market and economy being positive, so that people are willing and able to take up loans.
 For the SBAB Group and the Issuer, the risk is specifically linked to customers' willingness to buy and own homes that require them to apply for mortgage loans from SBAB.
 Any disruption or downturn in the global credit markets and economy would typically thus affect SBAB and the Issuer, both in respect of financial performance and growth possibilities.
 Any downturn in the economy together with an increase in unemployment levels, would contribute to slower growth in household disposable income and, at least in the short run, higher savings and thereby accentuate these risks.
-In addition, high inflation can lead to the erosion of households' real purchasing power and a cash burden because of high nominal interest payments, which can also accentuate these risks.

-Since the SBAB Group and the Issuer are subject to risks related to the global economy, the SBAB Group and the Issuer are affected by, for example, war in neighbouring countries, rising energy prices and public health epidemics or outbreaks of diseases that may negatively affect the global economy, such as the coronavirus (COVID-19) outbreak.
-Rapid and forceful measures, such as sanctions, trade restrictions and shutdowns, can lead to significant supply and demand disruptions, and result in rapidly changing prices and changes in pace of economic development.
+Since the SBAB Group and the Issuer are subject to risks related to the global economy, the SBAB Group and the Issuer are affected by, for example, war in neighbouring countries, climate risks, natural disasters and public health epidemics or outbreaks of diseases that may negatively affect the global economy, such as the coronavirus (COVID-19) outbreak.
+Rapid and forceful measures, such as sanctions, trade restrictions and shutdowns, can lead to significant supply and demand disruptions, and result in rapidly changing prices, including energy prices, and changes in pace of economic development.
 Such events can also result in substantial movements in the financial markets in the form of, for example, dramatic increases or decreases in interest rates, rising credit spreads and volatile and falling stock markets.
 Ultimately, the long-term economic consequences, including consequences on the financial markets in general and the SBAB Group in particular, depend on the duration of the relevant crisis and measures taken by governments, central banks and other agencies.